AccessOK

 This Act, clarified by associated regulations, standards and advisory documents, requires service providers to make "reasonable adjustments" to physical features which make it unreasonably difficult for disabled people to use their services.

-Physical features for enhancement include steps, paths, paving, parking, entrances and exits (including emergency escape routes), internal and external doors, toilet and washing facilities, public telephones, lighting, lifts and exterior facilities such as seating in a pub garden or fixed signs on a shop.
+Physical features for enhancement include steps, paths, paving, parking, entrances and exits, internal and external doors, toilets, exterior facilities such as seating in a pub garden or fixed signs on a shop.

 divider